John Brown (abolitionist): Family and childhood

 The house in which Brown was born, in Torrington, Connecticut, was photographed in 1896 and destroyed by fire in 1918.

-John Brown was born May 9, 1800, in Torrington, Connecticut, the son of Owen Brown (1771–1856) (Note: John Brown moved his grandfather's tombstone to his farm in North Elba, New York.
+John Brown was born May 9, 1800, in Torrington, Connecticut, to Owen Brown (1771–1856) (Note: John Brown moved his grandfather's tombstone to his farm in North Elba, New York.
 In 1857, Brown stated that he descended from Peter Browne, one of the Pilgrim Fathers, who landed from the Mayflower at Plymouth, Massachusetts, in 1620.
 There are some historians that believe that his ancestor was Peter Brown, who arrived in Connecticut in 1650.) and Ruth Mills (1772–1808).
 Owen Brown's father was Capt.
-John Brown, of English descent, who died in the Revolutionary War in New York on September 3, 1776.
+John Brown, a Continental Army officer of English descent who died from illness on September 3, 1776, in New York during the American Revolutionary War.

-His mother, of Dutch and Welsh descent, was the daughter of Gideon Mills, an officer in the Revolutionary Army.
+His mother, of Dutch and Welsh descent, was the daughter of Gideon Mills, another Continental Army officer.

 Although Brown described his parents as "poor but respectable" at some point, Owen Brown became a leading and wealthy citizen of Hudson, Ohio.
 He operated a tannery and employed Jesse Grant, father of President Ulysses S. Grant.
 Jesse lived with the Brown family for some years.
 The founder of Hudson, David Hudson, with whom John's father had frequent contact, was an abolitionist and an advocate of "forcible resistance by the slaves."

-The fourth child of Owen and Ruth, (Note: Brown was said by Sanbord to have been the fourth of eight children, but it's not clear who the other children of Owen and Ruth were and if the eight children included their adopted son, Levi.)
+The fourth child of Owen and Ruth, (Note: Brown was said by Sanbord to have been the fourth of eight children, but it's not clear who the other children of Owen and Ruth were and if the eight children included their adopted son Levi.)
 Brown's other siblings included Anna Ruth (born in 1798), Salmon (born 1802), and Oliver Owen (born in 1804).
 Frederick, identified by Owen as his sixth son, was born in 1807.
 Frederick visited Brown when he was in jail, awaiting execution.
 He had an adopted brother, Levi Blakeslee (born some time before 1805).
 Salmon became a lawyer, politician, and newspaper editor.